rafgger/Easier-E-Book-Manager/README.md

 # 📚 E-Book Manager

 A sleek, minimalist web application for managing and viewing an e-book collection with PostgreSQL backend and modern frontend.
+This is a easier version of [Harder-E-Book-Manager](https://github.com/rafgger/Harder-E-Book-Manager).

 ## 🚀 Features